isabella232/help-7/sphinx/src/flexsave-aws/faq.rst

 With FlexSave there is:

 * Zero commitment required
-* Zero loss burden on your part — even if you shut down instances in the middle of the month
+* Zero loss burden on your part :raw-html:`&mdash;` even if you shut down instances in the middle of the month
-* Zero management on your part — once you enable FlexSave you don't need to do anything else
+* Zero management on your part :raw-html:`&mdash;` once you enable FlexSave you don't need to do anything else

 .. list-table::
    :header-rows: 1